GiLifshitz/Utqiagvik_Surface_Hydrology_Analysis-/README.md

 Figure 4 – Monthly precipitation in Utqiagvik from 1925 - 2023, with an overlaid trend line and a 10-year moving average.

-From Figure 4, we observe a clear increasing trend in precipitation, as indicated by the trend line, showing that rainfall in Utqiagvik has risen over the years.
+From Figure 4, we observe a clear increasing trend in precipitation, as indicated by the trend line, showing that precipitation in Utqiagvik has risen over the years.
 In August 1926, Utqiagvik experienced over 200 mm of precipitation, with more than 50 mm falling in a single day.
 The initial value of the trend line is 8.41 mm, and the final value is 12.35 mm, representing a 3.94 mm increase, which corresponds to a 46.81% rise.
 Excluding August 1926, the increase is even more pronounced at 62.29% over the years.
 This observation underscores the significant upward trend in precipitation, with or without the extreme event in 1926.

 ![image](https://github.com/user-attachments/assets/481609c8-7d1e-4442-9e42-fef08d33b3fb)